goodguy1963/OctoPrint-XboxController/README.md

 2. Ensure controller is recognized by Windows before using with OctoPrint
 3. Try a different USB port
 4. Update controller drivers

+### Browser Connection Issues
+1. Verify the controller works in other browser applications
+2. Try the controller connection test at https://gamepad-tester.com/
+3. Ensure you're using a compatible browser (Chrome, Firefox, Edge recommended)
+4. Check browser console (F12) for any JavaScript errors related to gamepad
+5. Try restarting your browser or using a private/incognito window
+6. Allow browser permissions if prompted
+7. On Windows, make sure Xbox accessories app isn't interfering

 ### UI Elements Not Displaying
 1. Clear browser cache and reload the page